- Enhance the value of your degree

 Specific exchange conditions

-Your faculty or school may have certain exchange conditions you’ll be required to meet regarding when you can go on exchange or the units you undertake.
+Your school may have certain exchange conditions you’ll be required to meet regarding when you can go on exchange or the units you undertake.
 For more information, enquire with your Student Advising Office via askUWA.

 - Students who study abroad independently will not be enrolled at UWA during that period, so it’s important to understand the implications on your HECS/HELP liability or tuition fees